-Owning a home is a major part of the American dream, and protecting that investment is crucial, especially during difficult financial times.
-If you’re considering filing for Chapter 7 bankruptcy, understanding how tenancy by the entirety can help shield your home is essential.
+Owning a home is a cornerstone of the American dream, and protecting that investment becomes especially important during tough financial times.
+If you’re considering filing for Chapter 7 or Chapter 13 bankruptcy, it’s crucial to understand how tenancy by the entirety can provide valuable protection for your home.

 What is Tenancy by the Entirety?